GauthierDefrance/AutoFishing/ReadMe.md

 ## How to use the program ?

+##### Warning

+You need to have Python installed on your computer and in path.
+Here is the installer : https://www.python.org/downloads/windows/
+_You will have to click on the box add to path_

 The program need your game to be **ALWAYS** on screen.
 For the moment, it's better if you have two screens.
 One screen with your game, and another one with

 ## How to start the program ?